Monkee-Boy/mpire-docker-image/README.md

 Load up `http://localhost/phpinfo.php` to check versions and what's configured.

+There are three containers included; `sites` which will house our installs, `mysql` which runs the database, and `phpmyadmin` for a little database gui if you don't want to use Sequel Pro.

 ## Usage

 Clone M-Pire repos inside `./installs`.
 Apache maps `./` to `/var/www` so when modifying vhosts, remember the path will be `/var/www/installs/<client-site>`.